• Skip to main content

 • Completely thaw pork chops and place them on a flat surface.
 Sprinkle both sides generously with salt and pepper.

-• Add beef stock/broth and Worcestershire and deglaze the pot (scrape bits from the bottom of the pan with a spoon).
+• Add beef stock or broth and Worcestershire and deglaze the pot (scrape bits from the bottom of the pan with a spoon).
 Add the mushrooms, followed by the pork chops and top with the cream of mushroom soup.
 Sprinkle the soup mix over the top.
-Cover and cook on high pressure (pressure cook setting) for 10 minutes.
-It will take the pot approximately 10 minutes to build up pressure before it begins cooking.
-Let the pressure release naturally for 5 minutes, then do a quick release.

-• Remove pork chops from the pot and place on a cutting board using tongs.
+• Remove the pork chops from the pot and place on a cutting board using tongs.
 Cover to keep warm.
 Press cancel and then press the saute button.
 Bring the gravy mixture to a boil.
-Let boil for 10 minutes, or until desired consistency has been reached.
-Remove the pot and ladle the gravy over the pork chops and serve!
+Let it boil for 10 minutes, or until desired consistency has been reached.

 Notes

-Make the pork EVEN JUICIER by allowing it to sit at room temperature for 20 minutes before serving!
+• Make the pork even juicier by allowing it to sit at room temperature for 20 minutes before serving.

 Nutrition